 Our youngest children love listening to stories read aloud in their classrooms.
 Our talented staff bring traditional and contemporary stories alive using puppets, story props and and through their use of fantastic story telling voices.
 In our Early Years our children learn how to handle books and look after books, how to discuss characters and retell familiar stories.

 Read Write Inc. is the programme we use to teach our Reception and Year 1 children to read.
-At the heart of Read Write Inc. is the systematic teaching of all the common sounds in the English language (RWI calls these the Speed Sounds).
+At the heart of Read Write Inc. is the systematic teaching of all of the common sounds in the English language (RWI calls these the Speed Sounds).
 Children are taught to recognise the sounds and to put them together (‘sound blend’ them) into words for reading.
 Children are grouped according to their ability across the year group and each group follows a phase in the scheme, appropriately matched to their level of ability.
 Pupils are regularly assessed to ensure they are making the expected progress.
 The expectation is that pupils have learnt all Set 1-3 sounds by the end of Year 1 and can use these proficiently in their reading.
 However, pupils who still need phonics support in Year 2 and beyond are provided with additional phonics teaching.